Skoda Kodiaq SUV (2016 - ) review

 The Scout model will cost a good chunk more than most other models, so unless you really plan to take your Kodiaq off-road, it’s probably not worth the extra.
 Likewise, the vRS model is the most expensive car in the range, and is a slightly faster version of the regular Kodiaq, rather than a standalone SUV, so you’ll need to be sold by the sporty image and extra horsepower to justify the extra cost.

-As for how much the Kodiaq will cost you in tax and fuel, this is still a big, heavy car, so expect the diesels to return economy in the mid-forties (less in the vRS), while the 150-horsepower model emits a claimed 144g/km of CO2, putting it slightly below the Kia Sorento for BIK tax.
+As for how much the Kodiaq will cost you in tax and fuel, this is still a big, heavy car, so expect the diesels to return economy in the mid-forties (less in the vRS).
 Petrol models don’t fare as badly as you might think, and are cheaper to insure than the diesel versions.
 The biggest news, though, is that the Kodiaq will hold onto its value a lot better than most other cars in the class.
 According to our calculations, this means when you tot up all your costs over a three-year ownership period, the big Skoda will cost you significantly less than any of its key rivals.

 How reliable is it?